 The idea of a "planetary affliction" comes as a legacy of classical astrology.
 Although little used in a modern interpretation, it comes into play in Horary or Electional charts.

 Posted on Quora

-On the other side, accidental debilities refer to negative factors coming from the outside of the planet itself or to circumstances that prevent the planet from achieving its goals.
+On the other side, accidental debilities refer to negative factors coming from outside the planet itself or to circumstances that prevent the planet from achieving its goals.
 They include:

-- Negative aspects with other planets, especially the outer ones, mainly if the grater and the lesser malefic (traditionally Saturn and Mars) are in poor condition.
+- Negative aspects with other planets, especially the outer ones, mainly if the greater and the lesser malefic (traditionally Saturn and Mars) are in poor condition.

 - Planets placed in 12th, 8th or 6th House, although some astrologers don’t agree with the evil action of the 12th House.

 - Planets between 8 and 17 degrees of arc from the Sun, called combust or ‘burned by the Sun’.
 Surprisingly enough, when the planet is close to the Sun or in conjunction with a difference of no more than 16′ (cazimi), it is considered in dignity, except Mars.

 - Planets conjunct the South Node (Cauda Draconis) or close to Algol (Beta Perseus, Taurus 25° 12′).